The Authentic Cruise Company

 Superior Veranda Suite

 A superior location makes the Superior Veranda Suite, well … superior!
 From the sumptuous views from the teak veranda to the spacious sitting room and large marble bathroom, everything about the Superior Veranda has been designed for your comfort.
-So settle in and get comfortable, order some 24-hours room service from your butler and enjoy a bit of R&R. We guarantee you won’t want to leave.
+So settle in and get comfortable, order some 24-hour room service from your butler and enjoy a bit of R&R. We guarantee you won’t want to leave.

-One bedroom: 36 sq.m. including veranda
+One bedroom: 36 sq ft including veranda (6 sq m)

 Images are intended as a general reference.
 Features, materials, finishes and layout may be different than shown.